sommeric/OM3.4_New/README.md

 In Ops Manager 2.0, the alert types (OPEN ALERTS, CLOSED ALERTS, ALL ACTIVITY) are selected using buttons.
 The alert settings page is accessed via the ellipsis button in the upper right-hand corner of the page.
 The settings page contains the ADD button, via which new alerts are created.

 In Ops Manager 3.4, the alert types have become tabs.
-In addition to the 3 alert types, a fourth tab, Alert Settings, has been added for the alert settings.
+In addition to the 3 alert types, alert settings have been moved to a fourth tab, Alert Settings.
 The ADD button is now on the main alerts page, right above the tabs.

 ## Metrics